-This information will help you prepare for your flexible sigmoidoscopy (sig-MOY-DOS-koh-pee).
+This information will help you get ready for your flexible sigmoidoscopy (sig-MOY-DOS-koh-pee).

 A flexible sigmoidoscopy is an exam of your rectum and lower colon.
 During your flexible sigmoidoscopy, your doctor will use a flexible tube called a scope to see the inside of your rectum and lower colon on a video screen.